jessyyy-sssyyyy/Python-Practice/README.md

 Day 04
 - Display only those characters which are present at an even index number in the string "python daily practice"

+Day 05
+- Remove characters from a string starting from index 0 up to n and return a new string